stellasoftio/files-changed-action/README.md

 # Files Changed Action

-A GitHub action that checks if specific files have been changed in pull requests.
+A GitHub action that checks if certain files have been changed in pull requests.

 ## 🚀 Usage